ga4gh/data-security/AAI/AAIConnectProfile.md

         functionality of accepting tokens from multiple OIDC brokers.

-3. Claim Clearinghouse or downstream applications MAY use /userinfo endpoint (derived from the access_token JWT’s *iss*) to request claims and MAY make use of the [OIDC claims request parameter](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter) to subset which claims are requested if supported by the Identity Broker for the claims in question.
+3. Claim Clearinghouse or downstream applications MAY use /userinfo endpoint (derived from the access_token JWT’s `iss`) to request claims and MAY make use of the [OIDC claims request parameter](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter) to subset which claims are requested if supported by the Identity Broker for the claims in question.

-    1. Claim Clearinghouses or downstream applications MAY check for a "ga4gh_userinfo_claims" claim for a list of additional claims in the [GA4GH-specified format](#ga4gh-jwt-format) that may assist in making an access decision.
+    1. Claim Clearinghouses or downstream applications MAY check for a `ga4gh_userinfo_claims` claim for a list of additional claims in the [GA4GH-specified format](#ga4gh-jwt-format) that may assist in making an access decision.